urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch2.markdown

     [[[8 9] [10 11]] [12 13] 14 30 31]

 Once you've spent enough time programming in Urbit, you'll know these axes in your dreams.
-No - really...
+No - really.

 [**Prev**: Setup](urbit-is-easy-ch1.html)
 [**Next**: Nock Is Easy](urbit-is-easy-ch3.html)